stevencohn/OneMore/README.md

 ﻿# ![logo](Screenshots/Logo.jpg "logo") OneMore - a OneNote Add-in

-A OneNote add-in with the following primary features:
+A OneNote add-in with powerful yet simple and effective features including:

 * Access all features from the [OneMore group menus](#menus) added to the Home ribbon
 * Create/edit/apply [**custom styles**](#styles) with advanced options